 If possible, consider walking your route ahead of time and taking care of any possible hazards along the way.
 Be sure to keep an eye out for any leftover animal droppings (or other dog droppings an irresponsible pet parent didn't pick up.)

-The key is control.
-If possible, you want to bring your puppy to the dog park or the doggy daycare or play place as soon as possible, usually around 8-12 weeks old.
-But, the earlier on you do it, the more control you need over the environment.
+When moving socialization out of the home, the key is control.
+If possible, you want to bring your puppy to a low populated dog park as soon as possible, usually around 8-12 weeks old.
+But, the earlier on you do it, the more control

 The older your puppy gets, the broader their horizons can be.
 Finally, once they're fully protected from the risks of other dogs, other animals, and the dirty outdoors, you can bring them anywhere and everywhere.
 Just do what you can to keep them safe.

 Do you have fun stories of the first time you brought your new puppy on a walk?
 How old were they when you did it, and what mischief did they get into?
 Tell me all about it in the comments!
 I love hearing your stories.

 K Marie Alto

 K. Marie is an animal lover, wife, kitty mom, dog auntie, writer (https://www.amazon.com/author/kmariealto), and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
 She has over 20 years of experience as a pet momma.
 She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 45K followers (@furrytoebeans) and counting :-).